oysteijo/npy_array/README.md

 This is written in a full hurry one afternoon, and then modified over some time.
 There isn't much of testing performed, and you can read the code to see what is does.
 All errors are written to STDERR.
 Consider this alpha.
-So, reading and writing of both `.npy` and `.npz` files seems to work OK -- some obvious bugs of course -- however there is still no support for `np.savez_compressed()` saved arrays, nor support for saving such files.
-(I guess I need to use MiniZip (from zlib) for that, and that creates a dependency.)
+So, reading and writing of both `.npy` and `.npz` files seems to work OK -- some obvious bugs of course --

 ## TODO
  * Bugfixes